proxystore/proxystore/docs/guides/endpoints.md

 [`EndpointConfig`][proxystore.endpoint.config.EndpointConfig] docstring.

-Starting the endpoint will load the configuration from the ProxyStore home directory, initialize the endpoint, and start a Quart app using the host and port.
+Starting the endpoint will load the configuration from the ProxyStore home directory, initialize the endpoint, and start serving clients on the host and port.

 ```bash